Night buses in London: N207

 Route N207 commenced operation on 11 October 1996 between Uxbridge station and Victoria bus station.
 On 12 November 1999 it was diverted at Oxford Circus to Aldwych.
-On 28 April 2000 it was again rerouted to Holborn.
+On 28 April 2000 it was again rerouted to Bloomsbury Square.
 Having been operated by First London since privatisation, it was included in the sale of Hayes garage to Metroline in June 2013.
 Upon being re-tendered, it passed to Abellio London on 6 April 2019.